sim31/frapps/concepts/OREC.md

 [Adaptive quorum biasing](https://polkassembly.medium.com/adaptive-quorum-biasing-9b7e6d2a2261) is a voting system where required supermajority of 'yes' votes is adjusted based on the voter turnout, so that lower turnout would require bigger supermajority to vote 'yes'.
 This makes the voting system quite adaptive in that it can keep working under low-turnout scenario with a helpful caveat that you need active voters to have more agreement in those cases.

 Currently the percentage of 'yes' votes needed to pass a proposal is fixed to 2/3+1 of all votes in OREC.
 OREC might benefit from using adaptive quorum biasing instead.
-This would make it the specification a bit more complex, but could make it even more adaptive to various scenarios over time and make it more easy to configure in a secure way.
+This would make the specification a bit more complex, but could make it even more adaptive to various scenarios over time and make it more easy to configure in a secure way.

 <!-- TODO: Security considerations section:
 * Stability of respect distribution;